PavelSusloparov/warranty-service/README.md

 # Assumptions

-1. The service uses SQLite database, which does not allow concurrent requests.
-Use MySql or Postqres to support multiple use cases requests.
+1. The service is a basic services and uses SQLite database, which does not allow concurrent requests.
+Use MySql or Postqres to support simultaneous calls use case.

 2. The tech description does not provide any modeling requirements for item.
 I used separate Item model to store item related data.
 Warranty has a foreign key to item.